geebioso/TaxBrackets/README.md

 ## Trump Tax Plan

-The function `` computes the net income for a University of California graduate student assuming just basic tax brackets under the current (November 2017) tax brackets and the proposed senate tax brackets.
+The function `new_old_taxes.m` computes the net income for a University of California graduate student assuming just basic tax brackets under the current (November 2017) tax brackets and the proposed senate tax brackets.
 The code assumes that the student is a resident of California.

 ![net income now versus under trump tax plan for UC graduate students](https://github.com/geebioso/TaxBrackets/blob/master/income_now_vs_tax_cut.png)